FluffyKebab/PlusStack/README.md

 ## - Add float arrays
 ## - Add strings
 ## - Add conversion between strings and floats and integers
+## - Add definitions for multipication and divison
+## - Add user input
+## - Add file reading and writing
 ## - Write the rest of the documentation

 # PlusStack